 What to Say When You Want to Break Up Gracefully

 In some ways, it's easier to break up with someone if the person has done something awful to you.
-If your partner cheats on you, you have a perfect excuse and no need to justify your decision to end things.
+If your partner cheats on you, you have a perfect reason and no need to justify your decision to end things.

 However, life isn't always that cut and dried.
 Sometimes the signs of a relationship breaking up are more subtle and harder to understand.
 Sometimes you don't even know why it is you are breaking up - you only know you have to.